Domain-adaptive Crowd Counting via High-quality Image Translation and Density Reconstruction: Our Method

-\textbf{Assumption.}\quad For crowd scenes of different domains, some essential contents are shared, such as the structure information of persons, the arrangement of congested crowds.
+\textbf{3.1.1 \,\,Inter-domain Features Segregation} \textbf{Assumption.}\quad For crowd scenes of different domains, some essential contents are shared, such as the structure information of persons, the arrangement of congested crowds.
 Meanwhile, each domain has its private attributes, such as different backgrounds, image styles, viewpoints.
 Thus, we assume that \emph{a source domain shares a latent feature space with any other target domain, and each domain has its independent attribute}.

 \textbf{Model Overview.}\quad Based on this assumption, the purpose of IFS is supposed to separate common crowd contents and private attributes without overlapping.
-It consists of two components, a domain-shared features extractor $\bm{G}_{c}$ and two domain-independent features decorators $\bm{G}_{to\mathcal{S}}$ and $\bm{G}_{to\mathcal{T}}$ for source and target domains.
+It consists of two components, a domain-shared features extractor $\bm{G}_{c}$ and two domain-specific decoders $\bm{G}_{to\mathcal{S}}$ and $\bm{G}_{to\mathcal{T}}$ for source and target domains.
 To separate two types of features, we design three corresponding adversarial discriminators for them.
 The discriminators attempt to distinguish which domain the outputs of $\bm{G}_{c}$, $\bm{G}_{to\mathcal{S}}$ and $\bm{G}_{to\mathcal{T}}$ come from.
-By optimizing generators and discriminators in turns, $\bm{G}_{c}$ can extract domain-shared features, and $\bm{G}_{to\mathcal{S}}$, $\bm{G}_{to\mathcal{T}}$ can reconstruct like-$\mathcal{S}$ or $\mathcal{T}$ crowd scenes according to the outputs of $\bm{G}_{c}$.
-Consequently, the domain-shared features are extracted explicitly and the domain-independent features are implicitly contained in $\bm{G}_{to\mathcal{S}}$ and $\bm{G}_{to\mathcal{T}}$.
+By optimizing generators and discriminators in turns, $\bm{G}_{c}$ can extract domain-shared features, and $\bm{G}_{to\mathcal{S}}$, $\bm{G}_{to\mathcal{T}}$ can reconstruct source domain-like or target domain-like crowd scenes according to the outputs of feature extractor.
+Consequently, the domain-shared features are extracted explicitly and the domain-specific features are implicitly contained in source domain decoder and target domain decoder.